MariahRojas/Project06_Static_Node_Express/README.md

 # Project6_Static_Node_Express

 This program is a portfolio site to showcase a series projects I've built.
+The site contains a modern landing page, my contact info, and a small about me description.

 ## Installation & Configuration